Sport in Denmark: Motorcycle speedway

+The Danish Individual Speedway Championship is held since 1930, whereas the Danish Speedway League is held since 1956.
+The Speedway Grand Prix of Denmark is held since 1995, whereas the Speedway Grand Prix of Nordic took place from 2009 to 2012 and in 2024.

 Physical education and gymnastics

 Franz Nachtegall was influential in the introduction of physical education and gymnastics into schools of Denmark.

 Racketlon

 Denmark has the highest ranked racketlon player and two more within top seven (July 2015).